Meeting with Your Faculty Adviser

 - Do you live in Des Moines?

-- If it’s Thursday or Friday, you may ask your professor if he/she has plans for the weekend.
-Or, on a Monday, ask if he/she had a nice weekend.
+- If it’s Thursday or Friday, you may ask your professor if they have plans for the weekend.
+Or, on a Monday, ask if they had a nice weekend.
 Note: Stories about your weekend should only be told if they include you feeding the hungry or saving orphans from burning buildings.

 - I enjoyed the class discussion on (insert topic here).